IBM/discover-tape-recall-integration/readme.md

 3. Create a custom tag that is used to tag files for recall.
 Record the `tag name` and `tag value`.

 5. Optionally, create an IBM Spectrum Discover user with the role Data Admin.
 Record the `data admin username` and the `data admin user password`.

+Once these steps are completed, the program examples can be installed and configured.

 ## Installation and configuration